YTread Logo

 wine

-red so the pigments were pre-mixed and now you can see the installer starts pouring some tapes or bands on the floor, he does it very randomly and just making sure of filling the first section of flooring to be installed in a very random pattern, it holds the bucket low so it won't splash any walls, however you will see that some tape has been placed along the skirting boards and this it is so none of the epoxy gets on the baseboards, this will be removed during installation as you will see later in the video. but the Allic epoxy encounter is spreading this is the first
+red, so the pigments were pre-mixed and now you see the installer starting to pour some ribbons. or striping on the floor, you are doing this in a very random manner and only making sure to fill the first section of flooring to be installed.
+In a very random pattern, he holds the cube down so it doesn't splash any walls, however he wants to do it.
+See that some tape has been placed along the baseboards and this is so that none of the epoxy product gets on the baseboards.

 gold